wp-plugins/featured-articles-lite/readme.txt

 == Description ==

-**Featured Articles** is a [WordPress slider plugin](http://www.codeflavors.com/featured-articles-pro/ "Best WordPress slider plugin") that allows you to create sliders in your blog pages directly from your already written content, be it posts, custom posts, pages or WordPress Gallery images.
-Some of its features are:
+**Featured Articles** is a [WordPress slider plugin](http://www.codeflavors.com/featured-articles-pro/?utm_source=wordpressorg&utm_medium=readme&utm_campaign=fa_lite "Best WordPress slider plugin") that allows you to create sliders in your blog pages directly from your already written content, be it posts, custom posts, pages or WordPress Gallery images.
+For a quick tutorial see [How to create a WordPress slider with Featured Articles](http://www.codeflavors.com/documentation/featured-articles-pro-3/creating-sliders/?utm_source=wordpressorg&utm_medium=readme&utm_campaign=fa_lite "Best WordPress slider plugin").

+Coming with multiple, configurable WordPress slider themes and the possibility to extend it with new themes and slider scripts, Featured Articles is the best WordPress slider plugin available.

+(Some) Features:

 * Responsive and mobile ready;
+* Allows you to create sliders based on **Nivo slider** by implementing a slider theme compatible with Nivo slider;
 * Sliders can be created from posts, pages, gallery images (PRO) or custom post types (PRO);
 * Navigation arrows and pagination;
-* Multiple slider themes(PRO);
+* Multiple slider themes;
+* Third party slider scripts implementation;
 * Preloading functionality on page load;
 * Lots of actions and filters for customizing output and functionality;
 * SEO friendly;